libp2p/specs/pubsub/gossipsub/partial-messages.md

 1. `.GroupID() -> GroupID: bytes`
 2. `.PartialMessageBytes(partsMetadata: bytes) -> Result<(EncodedPartialMessage: bytes, newPartsMetadata: bytes), Error>`
-  a.
-The method should return an encoded partial message with just the parts the
+   1. The method should return an encoded partial message with just the parts the peer requested.
-     peer requested.
-  b.
-The returned `newPartsMetadata` can be used to track parts that could not
+   2. The returned `newPartsMetadata` can be used to track parts that could not be fulfilled.
-     be fulfilled.
 This allows the GossipSub library to avoid sending duplicate parts to the same peer.
 3. `.PartsMetadata() -> bytes`

 Gossipsub in turn provides a `.PublishPartial(PartialMessage)` method.